sparthan15/springboot-elk-local/README.md

 # About this project
-This project is a simple Springboot 3 project which send logs via TCP to a logstash server.
-Once you start all the services needed you should see the logs in Kibana
+This project is a simple Springboot 3 project which sends logs via TCP to a logstash server to be displayed in Kibana.

 ## How to run